-- Can't wait to update?
-Here are the best laptops available today
+- Here are the best laptops available today

 - The best Chromebooks can be a great alternative to Windows or macOS laptops